 As a dietitian and personal trainer, I’m acutely aware of the challenges we all face during the holiday season.
 If the experts are correct, Americans may gain a few pounds during the months stretching from Halloween to New Year’s Day, and those few pounds will hang around for the following year.
 You don’t have to be a mathematician to realize that 2-3 lbs. each year will add up over the years, and this incremental weight gain is the norm for many.
 Fortunately, an ounce of prevention is worth a pound of cure.
 With the right plan, holiday weight gain can be prevented.

 Before we get into diet tips and strategies, let’s talk about mindset, habits, and intentions.
-It’s important to know what your intentions and goals are for Thanksgiving, because without this awareness, you’ll lack direction.
+It’s important to know what your intentions and goals are for holiday eating, because without this awareness, you’ll lack direction.
 Without direction, you won’t have a winning game plan.

-Don’t walk into the Thanksgiving week naively assuming you can rely on willpower and motivation alone.
+Don’t walk into the season naively assuming you can rely on willpower and motivation alone.
 Willpower is limited, and motivation wanes, so use your mental resources wisely.